 The film was a love story and was house packed for the first eight weeks.
 It is also said that to control the crowd, the police were called out.

-The first Bollywood movie Sairandhri was made in Marathi and Hindi; however it didn’t receive much success because of the color quality, which was not up to satisfactory.
+The first Bollywood movie Sairandhri was made in Marathi and Hindi; however, it didn’t receive much success because of the color quality, which was not satisfactory.
 The prints were made in the Bipack color printing process from Germany.

-This all happened in the year 1933, which was accompanied by V. Shantaram, the director of the film alongside being produced by Prabhat Film Company.
+This all happened in the year 1933, accompanied by V. Shantaram, the director of the film alongside being produced by Prabhat Film Company.

-Later in the year, 1937 finally, the Indian audience got to witness there first color film which was Kisan Kanya- using the color quality from the Cinecolor feature film directed by Moti B Gidwani and produced by Ardeshir Irani.
+Later in the year, 1937 finally, the Indian audience witnessed their first color film, Kisan Kanya- using the color quality from the Cinecolor feature film directed by Moti B Gidwani and produced by Ardeshir Irani.

 The movie could not succeed at the box-office but has been given the credit of being the first Bollywood movie in color or the first Indian film in color- Wikipedia report.

-In the year 1984, under the banner of Navodaya Films, Chota Chetan was the first 3d Bollywood movie.
-The film was a massive hit at the box office, which made a collection of around 60 crores.
+In 1984, under the banner of Navodaya Films, Chota Chetan was the first 3d Bollywood movie.
+The film was a massive hit at the box office, making a collection of around 60 crores.

 Later in the year 1998, the film was re-released with some add-on footage, which again proved to be a hit and had Urmila Matondkar.
 It was a children’s fantasy movie.
-The movie was a disaster at its first week, but later after one week, it became the highest grosser of that time.
+The movie was a disaster at its first week, but later after one week, it became the highest grosser.

 image source: youtube.com

-The movie has been declared as the all-time blockbuster and crossed the mark of 100 crores in the domestic market.
-Films cannot have any prediction, and anything can get lucky at any time in the entertainment world.
+The movie has been declared as the all-time blockbuster and crossed 100 crores in the domestic market.
+Films cannot have any prediction, and anything can get lucky in the entertainment world.

-The movie was predicted to be a flop by movie reviewers before the release of the film, however, later, it proved all wrong and became one of the all-time blockbuster hits.
+The movie was predicted to be a flop by movie reviewers before the film’s release; however, later, it proved all wrong and became one of the all-time blockbuster hits.

-Before Hum Aapke Hain Kaun, Mithun Chakraborty’s Disco Dancer holds the record of the first Indian film to gross 100 crore mark worldwide.
+Before Hum Aapke Hain Kaun, Mithun Chakraborty’s Disco Dancer holds the first Indian film’s record to gross 100 crore mark worldwide.
 It is also said that Disco Dancer is the only film that had six crores footfalls in the Soviet Union.